BLACK SADDLE

 RIDING

-It is recommended for the ‘advanced rider’, owing to the terrain and horses we use.
-The horses being ridden are predominantly local polo ponies, hired from the local players that reside and play in these mountain villages.
+This is a forward and technical safari that will take you through terrain you will not experience in europe or north America .
+The horses being ridden are predominantly local polo ponies, borrowed from the local players that reside and play in these mountain villages.
 Polo is treated as a religion in these Northern areas, and these ponies are cherished by their owners.

 Not suitable for beginner or intermediate riders or those that exclusively ride in arenas / schools.